 The Fourth Year of Xiankang (The Wuxu Year, 338 AD)

-1. In spring, the first month, the Prince of Yan Murong Huang sent his Commandant Zhao Pan to Zhao, to hear the plans for the coming campaign.
+1. In spring, the first month, the Prince of Yan, Murong Huang, sent his Commandant Zhao Pan to Zhao, to hear the plans for the coming campaign against their mutual enemy, the warlord Duan Liao.
 Shi Hu planned to attack Duan Liao.
-Thirty thousand brave soldiers were recruited, under the command of Zhao’s 龙腾中郎.
+Thirty thousand brave soldiers were recruited, under the command of Zhao’s 龍騰中郎.

 2. In the third month, Zhao Pan returned to Jicheng.
 Murong Huang led troops to attack and plunder the cities north of Lingzhi (Duan Liao’s capital).

-But Duan Lan angrily retorted, “We are faced with this disaster today because you deceived me before.
+But Duan Liao's brother Duan Lan angrily retorted, “We are faced with this disaster today because you deceived me before, at Liucheng.
 I will not fall for your tricks again!"

 So he continued his pursuit.
 But Murong Huang had laid an ambush, and Duan Lan’s troops were routed.
 Many thousands of heads were taken, and five thousand heads of cattle and much plunder were brought back to Yan.

-3. Meanwhile, Shi Hu advanced and camped at Jintai.
+3. Meanwhile, Shi Hu advanced into Duan Liao's territory and camped at Jintai.
 Zhi Xiong led a long march and entered the city Ji (薊, modern Beijing).
 All of Duan Liao's cities in the commandaries of Yuyang, Shanggu, and Daijun surrendered, and Zhao captured more than forty cities in all.

 Duan Liao’s Chancellor of Beiping, Yang Yu, led several thousand families to fortify themselves on Mount Yan.
 The Zhao generals feared that Mount Yan could be a threat in their rear if left unchecked, so they wished to attack it.
 Shi Hu said, "Yang Yu is a Confucian gentleman, and he cherishes his good reputation.
 It would shame him too much to actually offer his surrender.
 He will not pose a problem."
 So the Zhao army passed by Mount Yan, and continued on to Xuwu.

-Duan Liao's brother Duan Lan had been defeated, and Duan Liao no longer had the means to offer battle.
-So he fled with his family and relatives, along with many of the local families.
-They abandoned Lingzhi, and escaped to Mount Miyun.
+Duan Lan had been defeated, and Duan Liao no longer had the means to offer battle.
+So he fled with his family and relatives, along with more than a thousand of the local families.
+They abandoned the capital at Lingzhi, and escaped to Mount Miyun.